joaofmelo/joaofmelo.github.io/_pages/lecture-notes.md

 ## Advanced Quantum Field Theory

 Advanced course on quantum field theory, covering the path integral approach to QFT and renormalisation.
-These were written to serve the similarly name course on the KU Leuven Master of Physics.
+These were written to serve the similarly named course on the KU Leuven Master of Physics.

 [Download pdf (97 pages)](https://joaofmelo.github.io/files/AQFT_Notes.pdf)